calledit/metric_depth_video_toolbox/README.md

 ```

 #### create_video_mask.sh
-_Create a vido mask for the videos main subjects uses rembg and ffmpeg.
-Install with pip install rembg_
+_Create a vido mask for the videos main subjects uses rembg and ffmpeg._
 ```bash
 #Create a vido mask
 ./create_video_mask.sh some_video.mkv